Popcorn Owls Recipe

 - 2. When mixture is cool enough to handle, quickly shape into five 3-1/4-in. balls and five 4-in. balls, dipping hands in cold water to prevent sticking.
 Flatten bottom of popcorn balls slightly to allow them to sit flat.
 Place a small ball on top of a large ball, forming the owl's head and body.

 - 3. Immediately decorate owl, using marshmallow creme to attach candies.
 Add candy corn for claws.
 Press the orange slices into sides for wings.
-Flatten and cut additional orange slices to make triangle ears and nose and 3/4-in. circular eyes.
+Flatten and cut additional orange slices into semicircles for ears and 3/4-in. circular eyes.
 Press M&M's into orange circles to complete the eyes.
-Add a 3-in. licorice strip above the eyes.
+Add a cashew for each beak.
 Yield: 5 owls.

 Editor's Note: This recipe was prepared with popcorn popped in oil. we recommend that you test your candy thermometer before each use by bring water to a boil; the thermometer should read 212°.
 Adjust your recipe temperature up or down based on the results of your test.